realm/realm-swift/README.md

     sudo sh build.sh install
     sh build.sh test-intalled

-Headers are installed in /usr/local/include/tightdb/objc/
+Headers are installed in:

-Libraries are installed in /usr/local/lib
+    /usr/local/include/tightdb/objc/

+The following libraries are installed:

+    /usr/local/lib/libtightdb-objc.dylib
+    /usr/local/lib/libtightdb-objc-dbg.dylib

+The following iPhone libraries are built, but not installed:

+    src/tightdb/objc/libtightdb-objc-ios.a
+    src/tightdb/objc/libtightdb-objc-ios-dbg.a

+The iPhone libraries can be tested via the Xcode project in:

+    test-iphone/

 Configuration